ducquando/learn-swift/README.md

 #### 3. Compound Assignment

-Compound assignment operators is an operator that combine assignment `=` with another operation.
+A compound assignment operator is an operator that combines assignment `=` with another operation.
 One example is the addition assignment operator `+=`.

 ```swift
 // Example of a String concatenation using compound addition operator